-College review committees are responsible for reviewing all persons eligible for promotion and tenure whose files have been forwarded to the deans.
-Deans, in consultation with college faculty committees, are responsible for evaluating each application, correcting any procedural problems during previous reviews, and writing independent recommendations.
+College review committees are responsible for reviewing all persons applying for promotion and tenure within the College and for writing a justification of their recommendations.
+Deans, in consultation with college faculty committees, are responsible for conducting an independent evaluation of each application, correcting any procedural problems during previous reviews, and writing independent recommendations.
 Letters containing negative recommendations should explain reasons and specify areas of weakness that justify the negative recommendation.
 Justification for each recommendation should be clearly and fully stated.
 Moreover, justifications should address the merits of each individual case and should not be mere summaries or restatements of earlier assessments.
-Those evaluations, along with the vote of the college committee and its written justification for the recommendation, are included in the portfolios.
+Those evaluations, along with the vote of the college committee and its written justification for the recommendation, are included in the candidate's electronic folder.